2Hail/2Hail/README.md

 My interests include Mathematics as well as Data Modeling.
 I find these topics to be fascinating as it allows me to problem-solve & innovate solutions.
 Along with this, I enjoy learning more about how repetitive tasks can be automated to save time and increase efficiency while still delivering quality solutions.
-Finally, I am interested in the fields of Financial Engineering, Financial Analysis, Data Analysis, Data Analytics, and Quantitative Finance roles.
+Finally, I am interested in the fields of Financial Engineering, Financial Analysis, Data Analysis, Data Science, Data Analytics, and Quantitative Finance roles.

 ***Course Goals***